The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation.

 \subsection{Immediate scientific goals}

-The questions discussed above led to the definition of CHEX-MATE, a sample of 118 clusters detected by \planck\ at high signal-to-noise (SNR>6.5) through their SZE signal.
+The questions discussed above led to the definition of CHEX-MATE, a sample of 118 clusters detected by \planck\ at high signal-to-noise (S/N$>6.5$) through their SZE signal.
 Figure~\ref{fig:zM} shows the sample in the $z-M$ plane.
 It is composed of:

 \begin{itemize} \item Tier-1: a census of the population of clusters at the most recent time ($0.05 < z < 0.2$, with $2 \times 10^{14}$ M$_{\odot} < \Mv < 9 \times 10^{14}$ M$_{\odot}$); \item Tier-2: the most massive systems to have formed thus far in the history of the Universe ($z < 0.6$, with $\Mv > 7.25 \times 10^{14}$ M$_{\odot}$). \end{itemize}